lanl-ansi/NeurISE/README.md

 # NeurISE - Code for reproducibility
 Graphical model learning with neural nets [1]  [https://arxiv.org/abs/2006.11937]

-We will demonstrate how to genreate data for a binary model and then learn it using NeurISE
+We will demonstrate how to generate data for a binary model and then learn it using NeurISE.

 ## Data generation